ibm-cloud-docs/containers/cs_versions_changelog.md

 <td>Log rotate</td>
 <td>N/A</td>
 <td>N/A</td>
 <td>Switched to use `systemd` timers instead of `cronjobs` to prevent `logrotate` from failing on worker nodes that are not reloaded or updated within 90 days. **Note**: In all earlier versions for this minor release, the primary disk fills up after the cron job fails because the logs are not rotated.
 The cron job fails after the worker node is active for 90 days without being updated or reloaded.
 If the logs fill up the entire primary disk, the worker node enters a failed state.
-The worker node can be fixed by using the `ibmcloud ks worker-reload` [command](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_worker_reload) or the `ibmcloud ks worker-update` [command](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_worker_update).</td>
+The worker node can be fixed by using the `ibmcloud ks worker reload` [command](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_worker_reload) or the `ibmcloud ks worker update` [command](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_worker_update).</td>
 </tr>
 <tr>
 <td>Root password expiration</td>